Correlation between multiple scattering angle and ionization energy loss for fast electrons: Introduction

-In application to high-energy charged particle passage problems, it is thus important to investigate angle-energy loss correlation induced by scattering of the projectile on individual atomic electrons (hard incoherent scattering).
-This effect must be the strongest for relativistic incident electrons or positrons, because they have the same mass as the struck electrons, and thus can transfer them a large fraction of energy in ``head-on'' collisions.
-As for the target materials, more favourable should be low-$Z$ ones, for which the relative role of incoherent scattering is large.
+In problems of high-energy multiple scattering in matter, it may thus important to investigate angle-energy loss correlation induced by a charged pointlike particle scattering on individual atomic electrons (hard incoherent scattering).
+This effect is expected to be the strongest for incident electrons or positrons, because a projectile of the same mass as the struck electrons will be able to transfer them a large fraction of its kinetic energy in ``head-on'' collisions.
+As for the target materials, more favourable should be low-$Z$ ones, for which the relative role of incoherent scattering increases.

-The present paper aims to calculate the hard incoherent type of angle-energy loss correlation for multiple scattering of relativistic electrons or positrons in low-$Z$ amorphous matter.
+The objective of the present paper is to calculate the angle-energy loss correlation for relativistic electrons or positrons traversing low-$Z$ amorphous matter.
 This process is governed by a spatially uniform transport equation, solvable by conventional integral transformation techniques (Sec. \ref{sec:transp-eq}).
-In the multiple scattering regime, the solution can make use of the same logarithmic approximations as in Moli\`{e}re, Fano, and Landau theories.
-It proves that for characterization of the substance, there is no need to introduce phenomenological parameters other than the elastic and inelastic screening angles $\chi_{a}$ and $\chi_{in}$, and the mean excitation energy $I_{\delta}$, including the density correction $\delta$.
-Furthermore, $I_{\delta}$ only contributes to an overall shift in the mean energy loss (just like for Landau distribution), whereas $\chi_{a}$ and $\chi_{in}$ coalesce into a single parameter.
-Our next task is to investigate the distribution function dependence on the two kinematic variables characterizing the final electron, and on two parameters ($Z$ and thickness) characterizing the target.
-We find (Secs. \ref{sec:analysis}--\ref{sec:asymptotics}) that the correlation remains substantial even in thick targets, but its origin is different from that for mechanisms alluded above (extension of the path, impact parameter mediated correlation, etc.).
-We will also study the correlation in terms of partial mean values taken with the two-variable distribution function (Sec. \ref{sec:mean-values}).
+In the multiple scattering regime, the solution further simplifies based on the same logarithmic approximations as in Moli\`{e}re, Fano, and Landau theories, whose ranges of validity have a broad enough intersection.
+It proves that for characterization of the substance, there is no need to introduce phenomenological parameters other than the elastic and inelastic screening angles $\chi_{a}$ and $\chi_{in}$, and the mean excitation energy $I_{\delta}$ including the density correction $\delta$.
+Furthermore, $I_{\delta}$ only contributes to an overall shift in the mean energy loss (just like for Landau distribution), whereas $\chi_{a}$ and $\chi_{in}$ coalesce into a single parameter (like in Fano theory).
+In Secs. \ref{sec:analysis}--\ref{sec:asymptotics}), we investigate the distribution function dependence on the two kinematic variables characterizing the final electron, and on two parameters ($Z$ and thickness) characterizing the target.
+We find that the correlation remains substantial even in thick targets, but its underlying mechanism differs from extension of the path or impact-parameter-mediated correlation discussed formerly.
+We will also study the correlation in terms of conditional mean values for the two-variable distribution function (Sec. \ref{sec:mean-values}).